Skip to main content

 • OpenFlow protocol violations where malformed messages cause state machine errors

-Why Open vSwitch bugs are interesting for agent evaluation
+Why network switch bugs are interesting for agent evaluation

-Open vSwitch vulnerabilities test an agent's ability to understand network packet processing and state machine implementation.
+Network switch vulnerabilities test an agent's ability to understand network packet processing and state machine implementation.
 The codebase handles multiple network protocols including OpenFlow, MPLS, and custom encapsulation.
 Bugs often involve boundary conditions in packet parsing or incorrect field extraction.
 Agents must generate fixes that enforce packet validation correctly while maintaining the high performance required in data center environments.

-Agent performance on Open vSwitch
+Agent performance on network switch

 Per-project performance data is not yet published.
-Aggregate results across all projects are available at the full results page, where you can compare agents by pass rate and cost.
+Aggregate results across all codebases are available at the full results page, where you can compare agents by pass rate and cost.
 The benchmark methodology documents the evaluation process.

-Projects with similar network protocol and real-time processing challenges:
+Codebases with similar network protocol and real-time processing challenges:

 Explore more